divyanshu238/CodeFixerAI/README.md

 - Implement OOP principles (abstraction, inheritance, polymorphism, interfaces)
 - Build a GUI-based Java application
+- Develop a servlet-based web application
 - Apply static code analysis rules
 - Demonstrate use of collections and generics
 - Implement multithreading in a real context
 - Apply synchronization for thread safety
 - Integrate MySQL using JDBC
 - Store and retrieve structured data
+- Demonstrate code reuse across multiple interfaces

 ---

 ## ✅ Learning Outcomes

-✅ Understanding of Java-based desktop application development
+- Understanding of Java-based desktop application development
-✅ Practical use of Swing for UI
+- Practical use of Swing for GUI design
+- Implementation of servlet-based web applications
+- Deployment and testing using Apache Tomcat
-✅ Real-world threading and synchronization
+- Real-world threading and synchronization
-✅ Ability to design maintainable rule engines
+- Ability to design maintainable rule engines
-✅ Hands-on JDBC database interaction
+- Hands-on JDBC database interaction
-✅ Improved analytical thinking about code quality
+- Improved analytical thinking about code quality

 ---